wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 *I like the way you wear your hair* is a conversation with a past version of yourself.
 It’s about stomach butterflies, private thoughts and marching band conveyed with simple storytelling and a pico projector, throwing hand-drawn memories and DIY atmosphere onto the walls, floor and ceiling.

 *"It's about me when I was 16 years old.
-I played the trumpet in marching band, wanted desperately to be 'grunge' and had a huge crush on a girl called Sara.
-The show is mainly about the ways in which I tried to get Sara's attention (which makes it sweet, funny and very cringey), and it's about the huge rush of emotions you get when you put yourself out there, especially as a teenager.
-But more generally it's about looking back at the person you used to be with older eyes and recognising how that person made you who you are today.
-I also use a pico projector in the show to project my own drawings all over the room.
-The drawings aren't technically skilled, but they go with the feel of the show.
-More doodles, really.
-The projector is the only lighting source in the show, and I like how that feeds a more intimate — almost conspiratorial — relationship with the audience."*
+I played the trumpet in a marching band, wanted desperately to be 'grunge' and had a huge crush on a girl called Sara.
+The show is mainly about the ways I tried to get Sara's attention and the huge rush of emotions you get when you put yourself out there.
+But more generally it's about looking back at the person you used to be with older eyes and recognising how that person made you who you are today."*

 ####Who is he?
 Greg Wohead is a writer and performer who makes theatre shows, 1-to-1 performances and audio pieces.